tomeshnet/documents/meeting_notes/20160707_meeting-notes.md

 -  **Aim for first week of August (after HOPE and Maker Festival) to regroup and plan out next 6 months**
   - Funding outreach: Agree on a where to channel efforts for funding (e.g. grants, crowdfunding, partners)
   - Collect use cases, and testimonials
-  - Create a reference node (software/hardware) to be adapted for other communties and cases
+  - Create a reference node (software/hardware) to be adapted for other communities and cases
   - Experiment with 900mhz city block coverage.
-Refering to NYC Mesh's deployments
+Referring to NYC Mesh's deployments
   - Creation of a web UI, like [RaspAP](https://github.com/billz/raspap-webgui) for TOMesh's nodes
   - Reference: [Enigma box](https://en.enigmabox.net/)
     - Comes with with Internet service and VPN